RedBlazerFlame/reboot-materials/compprog-materials/veteran/9-number-theory/v-nt-1.md

 $1, 1, 1, 1, 2, 1, 1, 3, 3, 1, 1, 4, \mathbf{6}$

 - It's Pascal's Triangle, but the entries have been flattened out
-- Again,

 ---